sharisseji/Waterloop-Host-Application/README.md

 [Server] Routing message: motor_control -> server: initialized
 ```

-For the Telemetry client it should look like:
+For the Telemetry client the initialization messages should be:
 ```
 [Telemetry] Client starting with ID: telemetry [Telemetry] Enter telemetry data (e.g., 'speed=50,temp=75'):